lihaoyi/macropy/docs/tracing.rst

 ---------------------------------

-If you want to write your own custom logging, tracing or debugging macros, take a look at the `100 lines of code`__ that implements all the functionality shown above.
+If you want to write your own custom logging, tracing or debugging macros, take a look at the `100 lines of code

-__ macropy/tracing.py
+<macropy/tracing.py>`:repo: that implements all the functionality
+shown above.